gogins/csound-webserver-opcodes/README.md

 kperiod.

-In order for user-defined code to call back into Csound, include the `csound.js` script that defines the Csound proxy in the body of your Web page.
-You can include it as a script tag, either loaded from the filesystem, or included directly in the Web page's code.
+In order for user-defined code to call back into Csound, include the `csound.js` script that defines the Csound proxy as a script element in the body of the Web page.
+The script element can be loaded from the filesystem, or it can be included directly in the Web page's code.

-Csound can call directly into the Web page using the `webkit_run_javascript` opcode.
+Once an instance of the Csound proxy has been created, not only can the Web page call methods of the Csound API, but also Csound can run JavaScript in the Web page using the `webkit_run_javascript` opcode.

 Right-clicking on the browser opens a context menu with a command to open the browser's inspector, or debugger.
 It can be used to view HTML and JavaScript